 This chapter focuses on the changes and accompanying challenges those changes will bring about in the coming decade.
-Four major challenges facing managers include globalizing the firm's operations to compete in the global village; leading a diverse workforce; encouraging positive ethics, character, and personal integrity; and advancing and implementing technological innovation in the workplace.
-Globalization has created a boundaryless market in which all firms, large and small, must compete.
+Three major challenges facing managers include the following: globalizing the firm's operations to compete in the global village; leading a diverse workforce; and encouraging positive ethics, character, and personal integrity.
+Globalization has created a borderless market in which all firms, large and small, must compete.
 Cultural diversity within the United States encompasses all forms of differences among individuals, including age, gender, race, and ability.
-Technological change is one of the keys to strategic competitiveness, but it is also complex and risky.
 Ethical issues compound the complex challenges of management, and involve things such as white-collar crime, computer use, employee rights, sexual harassment, romantic involvement at work, organizational justice, whistle-blowing, and social responsibility.

-© 2015 Cengage Learning.
+© 2017 Cengage Learning.
 All Rights Reserved.
 May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.